-Another problem was the cooperation between local and international members of the judiciary: Imagine an English, German, or other international judge or prosecutor applying local law without knowing the language of the law and without being able to read decisions of higher courts.
-They were totally depending on local lawyers and language assistants and had no chance to control files or decisions taken by local representatives of the judiciary.
+Another problem was the cooperation between local and international members of the judiciary: Imagine an English or German international judge or prosecutor applying local law without knowing the language and without being able to read decisions of higher courts.
+They were totally dependent upon local lawyers and language assistants and had no way of controlling files or decisions taken by local representatives of the judiciary.

-It also happened that the international prosecutors and judges, installed by UNMIK and under close political supervision, dismissed or delayed cases against known war criminals, or offenders involved in Organised Crime, to avoid "political difficulties".
-They released suspects, after they have been arrested and sentenced by local authorities.
-One can imagine the consequences for the sense of justice of Kosovar people: Those who ask and demand the locals to establish the "rule of law" and declare the necessity of for a democratic state, do not obey basic rules by themselves.
-In 2008, 180.000 law cases are waiting for ultimate settlement, and 40.000 penal law cases are pending (Mayr 2008).
+It also did not help when international prosecutors and judges, appointed by UNMIK and under close political supervision, dismissed or delayed cases against known war criminals, or offenders involved in organised crime, to avoid political difficulties.
+They released suspects after they had been arrested and sentenced by local authorities.
+One can imagine what this did for the Kosovars' sense of justice: those who demand that locals establish the rule of law as a necessity for a democratic state, do not obey basic rules themselves.
+In 2008, 180 000 civil cases are yet to be settled, and 40 000 penal law cases are pending (Mayr, 2008).

 The justice system remains deeply divided between its national and international elements.
-Human Rights Watch summarized in their most recent report on the judiciary in Kosovo: "The continuing lack of confidence among international institutions about the ability of the national officials fairly to investigate, prosecute, and adjudicate sensitive cases means that national police, prosecutors, and judges are frequently cut out of such cases.
+The 2008 Human Rights Watch report summarized the situation as follows in their executive summary:

+The continuing lack of confidence among international institutions about the ability of the national officials fairly to investigate, prosecute, and adjudicate sensitive cases means that national police, prosecutors, and judges are frequently cut out of such cases.
 The lack of integration in the system undermines its efficiency and hampers efforts to build capacity among national prosecutors and judges.
 Prosecutors are supposed to be assisted in their new investigative role by a judicial police branch, with dedicated officers.
 But the branch has yet to be established, largely because of opposition from both international and national police, who fear that a separate branch would create divisions within the police.
-No formal alternative arrangements have been put in place".
-(Human Rights Watch 2008).
+No formal alternative arrangements have been put in place.

-Security as a Public Good - even in Countries in Transition?
+Security as a public good - even in countries in transition?